Building Layouts

 const helloText = text('Hello, Takumi!', {

-// extra styling goes here
+// styling goes here

 });

-Image Nodes
+Image Node

 import { image, percentage } from '@takumi-rs/helpers';